canonical/ubuntu-cloud-docs/aws/aws-how-to/instances/launch-ubuntu-desktop.rst

 Install and Configure RDP
 -------------------------

-Install the xrdp server:
+Install the xrdp server.

 .. code::

     sudo apt-get install -y xrdp

-Configure xrdp to use SSL to get an encrypted connection:
+Configure xrdp to use SSL to get an encrypted connection.

 .. code::

     sudo usermod -a -G ssl-cert xrdp

-Set up a password for the Ubuntu user:
+Set up a password for the Ubuntu user.

 .. code::

     passwd

-Finally, restart the xrdp service:
+Finally, restart the xrdp service.

 .. code::